curthayman/scanips/README.md

 # scanips
 Nmap Scanner Tool thingy

-- A simple Nmap scanner tool that allows users to perform various types of scans on IP addresses.
+- A simple Nmap scanner tool that allows users to perform various types of scans on IP addresses or domain names.

 # Features
 - SYN ACK Scan